Baghat: British period

 Rana Mahindar Singh, the son of Dalel Singh, is the first ruler for which historians have written records.
 During his reign, in 1790, Baghát regained its independence from Biláspur, to which it appears to have been subjugated to for an unknown period of time.
 This occurred when Biláspur entered into a disastrous war with Nálagarh.
 Baghát continued, however, as Biláspur's ally.

 During the Gurkha War, Mahindar Singh was a strong opponent of rising British power in the region.
-With the British victory, the rana was deprived of five of his eight parganas, which were transferred to Patiála for a payment of Rs.
+With the British victory, five of the rana's eight parganas were transferred to Patiála for a payment of Rs.
 130,000.
 The remaining three parganas of Básál, Bhocháli and Takroli were returned to Mahindar Singh.

 In 1739, Mahindar Singh died without issue, whereupon Baghát was treated as a lapsed state by the British.
 A pension to the amount of Rs.
-1,282 were assigned to the royal family and the state was formally annexed to British India.
+1,282 was assigned to the royal family and the state was formally annexed to British India.

 In 1842, upon the request of Ummed Singh, a grandson of the late rana Dalel Singh, Lord Ellingham restored the state of Baghát to Bije Singh, the younger brother of the late rana.
 However, in 1849, he too died without leaving a direct heir, and the state again was deemed lapsed and was annexed according to the doctrine.
 Ummed Singh then established a claim to the throne for himself, and pleaded his case before the Court of Directors.
 It was initially rejected, but eventually in 1861, upon the recommendation of Lord Canning, the claim was recognised by the court.
 Ummed Singh received the news on his death bed, and nominated his son, Dalip Singh, as his successor.

 In January 1862, a sanad was issued conferring the state of Baghát on Dalip Singh, then a child of two years.
 The restoration saw a significant reduction in tribute paid by the state to the British Raj, due to the outright deduction of territory returned.